MatthewTichenor/Election_Analysis/README.md

 # Election_analysis

-Analyze data in a csv file and compile code to create txt file
+Analyze data in a csv file and compile python code to create txt file

 ###Challenge